Jake Young (footballer): Stevenage

 Young signed for Stevenage in August 2024.
 Bradford City manager Graham Alexander said the transfer was the "right thing" for the club.

 Young missed the start of the 2025–26 season due to injury, making his first appearance as a substitute in the EFL Trophy on 21 October 2025.

+St Mirren

+In January 2026, Young signed for Scottish Premiership club St Mirren.

 Style of play

-Young is a forward with great pace and finishing ability.
+Young is a forward known for his pace.

 Personal life

 Young played tennis as a youth, playing in national tournaments, but gave up the sport to pursue a football career.